irit-melodi/attelo/README.md

 > If the Software, whether or not modified, is distributed with an
 > External Module designed for use in connection with the Software, the
 > Licensee shall submit said External Module to the foregoing obligations.

-[^harness] The `attelo evaluate` command can be seen as a harness of sorts but is bit limited at the moment.
-Our project harnessses use it as one of its component, but throw in things like feature extraction, and some basic looping around decoder/learner types.
-That said, it is possible that `attelo evaluate` will grow some features of its own and reduce the amount of infrastructure you need to build.

 [educe]: http://github.com/kowey/educe
 [irit-rst-dt]: http://github.com/kowey/irit-rst-dt